 A knowledge panel is an encyclopedia-looking portfolio, sometimes quite extensive, that Google suggests in response to certain kinds of queries.
 The appearance of a knowledge panel means that the topic is pretty big, noteworthy, or famous.
 But who benefits from knowledge panels?
 Are they doing any good for SEO or brand marketing?
+Or can you get one if you're a small business owner?
 This article sorts all matters out.

 Google knowledge panels are automatically generated infoboxes in the right rail of the search results page (SERP).
 A knowledge panel provides basic information about a prominent person, place, or thing that the search engine considers as a neutral fact about this entity.